13,000 Deaths Nobody Told You About: What the Nursing Home Staffing Repeal Means Right Now

 What the Rule Required (and Why It Existed)

 The staffing mandate came out of the COVID-19 catastrophe.
 During the pandemic, nursing homes became the deadliest environments in the country.
-Residents died not only from the virus but from dehydration and untreated pressure ulcers because there weren't enough staff to turn them, feed them, or answer their call buttons.
+Residents died not only from the virus but from dehydration and untreated pressure ulcers, because there were not enough staff to turn them, feed them, or answer their call buttons.

 The rule, finalized in 2024, set a floor: 3.48 total nursing hours per resident per day, broken into specific requirements for registered nurses, licensed practical nurses, and certified nursing assistants.
 It also required 24/7 RN coverage, meaning a facility could never be without a registered nurse.
 Not at 3 a.m.
 Not on Christmas.